 “I have decided to recuse myself from any existing or future investigations of any matters related in any way to the campaigns for president of the United States.” – Attorney General Jeff Sessions

-While Jeff Sessions’ mistake may have been innocent, given the all of the other recent resignation of White House look good.
+While Jeff Sessions’ mistake may have been innocent, in light of all of the other recent revelations about Trump campaign contacts with Russia it doesn’t look good.
+Sessions’ position on Trump’s campaign makes a continued role in the investigation untenable.
 Calls for him to recuse himself would have continued to mount.
 If he refused to do so, it might allow a perception that there was a cover-up.

 Q: Who will handle the case going forward?